LaWebcapsule/directus9/docs/self-hosted/config-options.md

 | `CACHE_HEALTHCHECK_THRESHOLD`     | Healthcheck timeout threshold in ms.                                                                                    | `150`            |

 <sup>[1]</sup> `CACHE_TTL` Based on your project's needs, you might be able to aggressively cache your data, only
 requiring new data to be fetched every hour or so.
-This allows you to squeeze the most performance out of your Directus instance.
+This allows you to squeeze the most performance out of your Directus9 instance.
 This can be incredibly useful for applications where you have a lot of (public) read-access and where updates aren't real-time (for example a website). `CACHE_TTL` uses [`ms`](https://www.npmjs.com/package/ms) to parse the value, so you configure it using human readable values (like `2 days`, `7 hrs`, `5m`).

-<sup>[2]</sup> `CACHE_AUTO_PURGE` allows you to keep the Directus API real-time, while still getting the performance
+<sup>[2]</sup> `CACHE_AUTO_PURGE` allows you to keep the Directus9 API real-time, while still getting the performance
 benefits on quick subsequent reads.

 <sup>[3]</sup> Not affected by the `CACHE_ENABLED` value.